-- n) Counsel and guide fellow trustees in private and in confidence. - 2.2.1 The Chair of the Board of Trustees, as an individual member, has no greater rights or powers than any other member of the Board but does have a unique role as expressly set out in the Education Act. - 2.2.2 The role of the Chair of the Board of Trustees (or Vice-Chair in the Chair's absences) is as set out in the Education Act ad is to:

-1.3 Vice Chairperson of the Board shall be expected to:

-a) Perform the duties of the Chairperson in her/his absence;
+- n) Counsel and guide fellow trustees in private and in confidence. - 2.2.1 The Chair of the Board of Trustees, as an individual member, has no greater rights or powers than any other member of the Board but does have a unique role as expressly set out in the Education Act. - 2.2.2 Consistent with the terms of s.218.4 of the Education Act, t+he role of the Chair of the Board of Trustees (or Vice-Chair in the Chair's absences) is as set out in the Education Act ad is to: - 1.3 Vice-Chairperson of the Board shall be expected to: - a) Perform the duties of the Chairperson in her/his absence;

-(ab) Preside over Board-meetings of the Board when the Chairperson is absent or challenged;
+(ab) Preside over Board-meetings of the Board in an impartial and fair manner; whenthe Chairperson is absent or challenged;